 For maintenance, or other reasons, the compressors can operate in the "Hand" position.
-In this condition, the compressor in the "Hand" position will start and stop depending on the back up pressure switch settings.
+In this condition, the compressor in the "Hand" position will start and stop depending on pressure switch conditions.

 Note: Any compressor in the "Hand" position will start and stop when the back-up switch closes or opens.
-(Compressors will not start in "Hand" unless system pressure is below the back up switch cut in pressure)